 TIP: Clicking once on your connect ID will reveal the URL respondents can use to connect with your session if they don’t have the app downloaded (srs.campuslabs.com)

-E) Click Create a Session to create a new SRS session, and give it a title.
+Click Create a Session to create a new SRS session, and give it a title.
+Then click Add a Question to begin adding questions.

 Note: Each quiz can have a maximum of fifteen (15) questions, and each single response or multiple select question can have a maximum of five (5) answer choices.